-Formed in June 2004, the band's name comes from an infamous public-housing project that once existed in St. Louis.
-As a child, poet/artist Ted Washington walked past Pruitt-Igoe on his way to school.
+Formed in June 2004, Pruitt Igoe's name comes from an infamous public-housing project that once existed in St. Louis.
+As a child, poet/artist, co-founder Ted Washington walked past Pruitt-Igoe on his way to school.
 This marvel in architecture turned into a crime-plagued ghetto that even the poor wouldn't live in.
 After spending more than $5 million in vain, the St. Louis Housing Authority and later the U.S. Department of Housing and Urban Development declared Pruitt-Igoe unsalvageable and razed the mammoth, high-rise apartments.

-Washington pays homage to this idea of something being so beautiful and terrible at the same time in his collaboration with Molly Wilmot (mezzo-soprano), Matthew Kerr (keyboards and samples), Jon Cordova (guitar), Chad Farran (percussion and flute), and Coco Campbell (dance).
-The members of Pruitt Igoe draw from their backgrounds in classical music, jazz, funk, ambient grooves, opera, rock, electronica, poetry, dance, theater, metal, and world beats.
+Co-founded by Washington with local native Jon Cordova (guitar), the band has included players such as Molly Wilmot (aka Molly Whittaker, mezzo-soprano), Matthew Kerr (keyboards and samples), Chad Farran (percussion and flute), and Coco Campbell (dance), as well as collaborators Jay Hoffman, Harold Todd, and Andy Geib.
+The members draw from their backgrounds in classical music, jazz, funk, ambient grooves, opera, rock, electronica, poetry, dance, theater, metal, and world beats.

 Washington says the group evolved "from combining the acts that I had working at the time.
 Before, it was always Ted Washington with 'fill in the blank.'
 I had a gig at the Knitting Factory in Hollywood and had all the different components set up.
 While I stayed onstage, everyone else would come up, play their part, and leave.
 Then the next person would come up.
 It was a circus of activity and lacked an overall cohesion.
 That's when I knew it had to change, so Pruitt Igoe was born."